 Sometimes, with Transformations, there are some interactions that may seem a little odd.
 As a result, we will use this section to point out anything we think that you, as an ARC, should be aware of.
 Specifically, what you should change from the RAW (rules as written) system to suit a more narrative element.

 Body Change.
-The Body Change Magical Ability is a can of worms, for sure.
-The Transformations are retained between the characters themselves, rather than the bodies, and while this generally makes sense… There are some cases in which it’d make more sense for them to remain with the body.
-Generally speaking, we believe these following Transformations should remain with the body, complete with whatever choices were made as part of that Transformation’s Traits by the original owner of the body: Cybernetic Enhancement, Mutation, Peak Condition, Super Android, Genetic Max, Perfection, Super Namekian, Strongest Form and Omega.
+The Body Change Unique Ability is a can of worms, for sure.
+The Transformations are retained between the Characters themselves, rather than the bodies, and while this generally makes sense… There are some cases in which it’d make more sense for them to remain with the body.
+For those, please look to the Transformation Guide.

 If a Racial Trait gives a Transformation, such as through Saiyan Heritage or Divergent Evolution, the original owner of the body will lose that Transformation, while the one who gained it will gain that Transformation, along with any options chosen by the original owner of the body.
 Mastery, however, will be retained only by the original owner of the body and if they, therefore, regain access to those Transformations then they will automatically apply their mastery to it.